 An official representative:

-You may ask to speak with an official representative at any time.
+All Individuals who are certified in an inpatient mental health unit may ask to speak with an official representative at any time.

 Review Panel

-You have the right to:
+An individual has the right to:

-• Be present at an appeal hearing;
+• be present at an appeal hearing;

-• Give evidence;
+• give evidence;

-• See and hear all evidence given by others;
+• see and hear all evidence given by others;

-• Cross-examine people;
+• cross-examine people;

-• Be represented by any other person; and
+• be represented by any other person; and

 Authority of the Review Panel